 "Mortellaro no longer exists because we also lime in the barn."

-A practitioner describes it as follows:
+A practitioner describes it this way:

 What STALLKRAFT specifically does β and what it cannot do